redhog/literalai/README.md

 and run `literalai .`

-The file will now be update to
+The file will then be updated to contain

 ```python
 def add_two(a, b):